adamwett-parks/obsidian/wett/Writing Cleaner Code on Legacy.md

 Now we are fairly confident that we have all our request parameters.

 #### "OK, cool.
 But why?
 What does that do for us?"
-This page isn't a good example, but lots of pages check for missing values and might even set them in the same line.
+Lots of pages check for missing values and might even set them in the same line.
 Remember the output from our first time we logged to the console?

 ```json
 [